Unsaturated fatty acids in foods. All about unsaturated fatty acids

 • moisturizes and nourishes the epidermis;

-• potentiates the secretion of sebaceous glands, preventing the appearance of dandruff;
+• potentiates secretion sebaceous glands, preventing the appearance of dandruff;

 • prevents the formation of new wrinkles;